 Today marks the 25th anniversary of the outbreak of the Uprising at Kanehsatà:ke by warriors of the Kanien’kehá:ka Nation, otherwise known at the Oka Crisis.
-In memory of their courage, the following article was penned by Enaemaehkiw Thupaq Kesīqnaeh.

 This land is ours, ours as a heritage given to us as a sacred legacy.
 It is the place where our fathers lie buried beneath those trees, where our mothers sang our lullaby, and you would tear it from us an leave us wonderers at the mercy of fate. – Chief Joseph Onasakenrat of Kanehsatà:ke